importantimport/hatsu/README.md

 sea-orm-cli generate entity -o src/entities/models
 ```

-The current goal is to refine the database and implement the basic functionality of the Fediverse server.

-The ultimate goal of this project is to provide a self-hosted and easy-to-use alternative to [Bridgy Fed](https://github.com/snarfed/bridgy-fed).
+The goal of this project is to provide a self-hosted and easy-to-use alternative to [Bridgy Fed](https://github.com/snarfed/bridgy-fed).

 It will crawl the feed ([JSON Feed 1.1](https://jsonfeed.org/version/1.1) / [Atom 1.0](https://validator.w3.org/feed/docs/atom.html) / [RSS 2.0](https://www.rssboard.org/rss-specification)) to get the data instead of going through Webmention / Microformats, but the response from Fediverse will still be converted to a Webmention back to the source.